q-quitiquit/osTicket-Post-Installation-Configuration/README.md

 </p>
 <br />

-In order to allow anyone to create tickets we will  go into the Admin panel > Settings > User Settings > and then "UNCHECK" the unregistered users can create tickets box.
+In order to allow anyone to create tickets we will  go into the Admin panel > Settings > User Settings > and then "UNCHECK" the Require registration and login to create tickets box.
 </p>
 <br />